eightlimbed/terraform-gcp-project/README.md

 ### Terraform GCP Project
-The goal of this project is to use Terraform to create a new Virtual Private Cloud (VPC) in Google Cloud Platform (GCP) and provision a single instance running NGINX.
+The goal of this project is to use Google Cloud Platform (GCP) and Terraform to create and codify infrastructure for a simple web application.
+The infrastructure includes:
+- Networking (VPC, Subnet, Firewalls)
+- NGINX Reverse Proxy instance
+- Load-balanced App Engine web application

 ##### Objectives
 - Use Terraform to create a new VPC in GCP